sgoldenlab/simba/docs/Scenario1.md

 ### Step 3: Set video parameters
 In this step, you can customize the meta parameters for each of your videos (fps, resolution, metric distances) and provide additional custom video information (Animal ID, group etc).
 This can be very helpful when analyzing data later on.
 Are there any groups, conditions, days, treatments, etc, that will make your analysis easier?

-More importantly, you also set the **pixels per millimeter** for all of your videos.
+Importantly, you also set the **pixels per millimeter** for all of your videos.
 You will be using a tool that requires the known distance between two points (e.g., the cage width or the cage height) in order to calculate **pixels per millimeter**.
+We calculate this measure in each video so that we can standardize variables in metrics, and no longer become bound by working with pixel ocations.
+This means that it does not matter if your camera moved slighly across different recordings.

 1. Under **Set video parameters(distances,resolution,etc.)**, the entry box named `Distance in mm` is the known distance between two points in the videos in **millimeters**.
-If the known distance is the same in all the videos in the project, then enter the value *(e.g,: 245)* and click on `Auto populate Distance in mm in tables`. and it will auto-populate the table in the next step (see below).
+If the known distance is the same in all the videos in the project, then enter the value *(e.g,: 245)* and click on `Auto populate Distance in mm in tables`.
+This will auto-populate the table in the next step (see below).
 If you leave the `Distance in mm` entry box empty, the known distance will default to zero and you will fill in the value for each video individually.

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/setvidparameter.PNG" width="391" height="96" />